Facebook pixel STLCC Ceramics Students Learn Art of Bonsai

 Topics:

-Forest Park ceramics students create Bonsai pots.
+Forest Park ceramics students create bonsai pots.

 Bonsai is a Japanese term which literally means “planted in a container.”
 The art it describes is derived from an ancient Chinese practice, called penjing, that involves creating miniature landscapes with rocks, trees and figures.